AdobeDocs/pass.en/help/authentication/promotional-temp-pass.md

 * User-provided information key (for example, e-mail)
 * Number of resources which the user is entitled to consume
-* TTL - the time frame in which the user is entitled to consume the configured number of resources
+* TTL - the time interval in which the user is entitled to consume the configured number of resources

 ### User metadata {#user-metadata}